Multi-Variable Analyzer

 Quality Score Interpretation

-The analyzer calculates a comprehensive quality score (0-100) based on multiple factors:
+The analyzer calculates a quality indicator score (0-100) based on multiple screening factors:

 • 60-74 (Fair): Process improvements recommended

-Our model predicts probability for common weld defects based on parameter combinations:
+The screening model estimates relative likelihood for common weld defects based on parameter combinations:

 PorosityHigh speed, contamination, inadequate shieldingReduce speed, improve gas coverage, clean surface